EndNation/Tohsaka-Rin/README.md

 ## Changes:
 -----

-### Latest Version (v1.3.0):
+### Latest Version (v1.4.0):
+-   Added restart command.
+Only for developer.

+### Other Versions:

+### v1.4.0:
 -   Added bot logging to all moderation commands.
 -   Added shards to increase performance of the bot

-### Other Versions:

 #### v1.2.0:
 -   Made the bot log to a channel when Purge command executed.